dilnoza92/plumed_grids/README.md

 Integrals and Units
 ---

-It is always assumed that what is stored in the grid is -ln U, so that to integrate we take e^(-U) of the values stored and then return -log of that integral.
+It is always assumed that what is stored in the grid is -ln P(s) or F(s) / kT, where P(s) and F(s) are probability and free energy, respectively.
+To integrate we take e^(-V) of the values (V) stored and then return -log of that integral.
 So, if units are in energy in kT, we integrate the probability.
 This is the format used for experiment directed metadynamics (EDM) as implemented in Plumed 2, Plumed 1, and the